farhan737/my-java-classes/README.md

-this is java code example that i practiced during my java coaching at vcube
+this is java code examples that i practiced during my java coaching at vcube